10 shoulder mobility exercises and stretches for pain relief

 Slide your forearms back down the wall to return to your starting position.

-3. Open Book Rotation
+3. Open book rotation

-Get 100+ similar exercises for free →This movement helps to open your thoracic spine, or mid back.
+This movement helps to open your thoracic spine, or mid back.
 “You need mobility in that area to have mobility in your shoulder,” says Dr. Dang.

 How to do it: